ARMENIA – North (Gegharkunik, Lori, Shirak, Tavush, Gyumri)

 After seeing Nagorno, southern Armenia and sights north of Yerevan, I returned to northern Armenia on December 4, 2019.

 Spitak (pop 121,000).
-In the NM “the Dark Side” series, this town 96kms north of Yerevan, was totally destroyed in the devastating 1988, 7.0 Richter-scale earthquake whose epicenter was at Spitak.
-More than 21,000 residences were destroyed and 25,000 in the region killed.
-Thousands more were injured and hundreds of thousands left homeless.
+In the NM “The Dark Side” series, this town 96kms north of Yerevan, was destroyed in the devastating 1988, 7.0 Richter-scale earthquake whose epicenter was at Spitak.
+More than 21,000 residences were destroyed and 25,000 in the region were killed.
+Thousands more were injured and hundreds of thousands were left homeless.
 It was rebuilt in a slightly different location.
-A stagnant economy and failed government promises has hindered many to rebuild their lives.
+A stagnant economy and failed government promises have hindered many to rebuild their lives.
 The city lost half its population.
 The Spitak region has the country’s highest poverty rate at 46%.
-Semi ruined housing remains and only 5,628 apartments have been rebuilt by the government and 20,770 by international foundations.
+Semi-ruined housing remains and only 5,628 apartments have been rebuilt by the government and 20,770 by international foundations.
 Many still live in shanties assembled from scrap metal and other scavenged materials (called domiks).

 House Museum of Minas Avetisyan, Jajur.
 (1928-1975).
 Born in Jajur, he moved to Yerevan in 1960.
-He is a painter of Armenian landscape, some portraits and folk scenes.
+He is a painter of Armenian landscapes, some portraits and folk scenes.
 I didn’t particularly enjoy much of the art, although a few were OK – “Cutting Beet”.
 The glass in two doors was painted in abstracts.
 A small room had personal letters, documents and photos with other artists including Maritros Saran.
 He was also a set designer for ballets in the national theatre.
 He died in a car accident.
 Free

 GYUMRI